Cantera/cantera/doc/sphinx/userguide/thermobuild.md

 (sec-thermobuild)=
 # Converting Data from NASA ThermoBuild

-% TODO: Link to NASA9 Science docs

 Thermodynamic data for a range of species can be obtained from the [NASA ThermoBuild](https://cearun.grc.nasa.gov/ThermoBuild/index_ds.html) tool.
-This thermodynamic data is described using the 9-coefficient NASA polynomial parameterization, which is implemented by Cantera.
+This thermodynamic data is described using the [9-coefficient NASA polynomial](sec-thermo-nasa9) parameterization, which is implemented by Cantera.

 To generate an input file containing thermodynamic data, use the ThermoBuild web interface to select the elements you want to include, and click *process*.
 Then, select